Top Email Marketing KPIs for High ROI

 In Conclusion

-Email marketing is highly scalable and great for engaging with both current and potential customers.
-And considering almost 4.5 billion email users, many brands have decided to include marketing in their marketing strategy.
+Email marketing is highly scalable and great for engaging current and potential customers.
+With almost 4.5 billion email users, many brands have decided to include it in their marketing strategy.
+While improving your campaign, you should monitor some email marketing KPIs, including CTR, bounce rate, conversion rate, unsubscribe rate, and open rate.

 We hope the KPIs discussed in this article will be helpful when improving your campaign to increase your ROI.